Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Catalogue of errors led to six year old girl dying of sepsis

-Coco was rushed to the hospital with vomiting and diarrhoea, both apparently containing blood, but she was sent home from the Emergency Department as she was told her symptoms were likely the cause of Gastroenteritis.
+Coco was rushed to the hospital with vomiting and diarrhoea, both containing blood, but she was sent home from the Emergency Department as she was told her symptoms were likely the cause of Gastroenteritis.
 The inquest heard that upon admission, doctors felt her condition was not serious, this was despite her family pleading for more to be done.

-In the following days her condition got worse so she was transferred from Cornwall to Bristol where she died of multiple organ failure caused by sepsis.
+In the following days, her condition got worse so she was transferred from Cornwall to Bristol where she died of multiple organ failure caused by sepsis.

 The inquest, at Truro Coroner Court, continues.

-Tozers' clinical negligence and inquest specialist Stuart Bramley observes -
+Tozers' clinical negligence and inquest specialist Stuart Bramley observes

-"Although we don't yet know the full story since the inquest is continuing, if it is correct that Coco's condition was partly blamed for the chain of events leading to her death, the hospital here really need to give serious consideration to what they should do with the staff responsible.
-Contrary to what Mrs Bradford asserts, the A&E doctor claims that Coco's medical records do not refer to blood being found in her vomit and faeces.
+"Although we don't yet know the full story since the inquest is continuing, if it is correct that Coco's condition was partly blamed for the chain of events leading to her death, the hospital here really needs to give serious consideration to what they should do with the staff responsible.
+Contrary to what Mrs. Bradford asserts, the A&E doctor claims that Coco's medical records do not refer to blood being found in her vomit and feces.
 This should be a simple matter to confirm or rebut and I know the senior coroner for Cornwall will be looking carefully into all the evidence.

 How we can help